nourkagha/agha.dev/content/posts/hosting-an-mta-sts-policy-using-hugo-and-netlify.md

 The second redirect rule is a simple HTTP 302 redirect and uses a `*` wildcard. which makes it so that visiting the `https://mta-sts.agha.dev` subdomain always redirects to my MTA-STS policy configuration in `mta-sts.txt`, no matter what's typed after the URL.
 This is important because this subdomain is not going to be used for serving anything else other than my MTA-STS policy, and due to how the DNS records are configured in Netlify, not having this redirect would instead make the URL serve my website rather than the policy.

-If we visit `https://mta-sts.agha.dev/.well-known/mta-sts.txt`, we can see that my policy is successfully returned.
+If we visit `https://mta-sts.agha.dev/.well-known/mta-sts.txt`, we can see that my policy is successfully returned and served from the correct URL.
 For short, it can also be accessed at `https://mta-sts.agha.dev`, but the full URL is what mail servers need and look for when checking for an MTA-STS policy.

 # DNS records